tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 Reine gasps, horror etched on her face.
 "He threatened you with your own children?"
 Her voice is a mix of shock and anger, her protective instincts flaring.

 Kira nods, tears streaming down her cheeks.
 "Yeah.
 And I...
 I believed him.
 He's not the man I married, not anymore.
-He's part of something else, something that's consumed him."
+He's part of something else, something that's twisted."

 The unease in my gut twists tighter, the kind of instinctual warning that's saved my skin more times than I can count.
 I eye the manuscript, its [ancient](https://www.reddit.com/r/nosleep/comments/174jp2m/im_a_cop_on_the_navajo_reservation_i_investigated/) pages a stark reminder of the madness Kira's tangled up in.
 If Xuan's as deep in this as she says, why would he leave such a crucial piece of the puzzle in her hands?